Lumiwealth/lumiwealth-tradier/README.md

         `tradier_token=<YOUR_ACCESS_TOKEN_FROM_TRADIER_DASHBOARD>`
   * Within the aforementioned working directory, initiate a new python session (interactive python, jupyter notebook, etc.).
   * To authenticate yourself, add the following lines of code to the top of your python script or jupyter notebook: <br>
       `import os, dotenv`

-      `from lumiwealth_tradier import Tradier, Account, Quotes, EquityOrder, OptionsData, OptionsOrder`
+      `from lumiwealth_tradier import Tradier`

       `dotenv.load_dotenv()`

       `tradier_acct = os.getenv('tradier_acct')`